Michael-Hollister/String-Functions/README.md

 The final public release was version 3.0

 This is a function library provides a more comprehensive command set for string related functions.
-This is meant as a supplement to the standard text functions of DBPro and Matrix1 Utility Plug-ins.

 [Forum thread](http://forum.thegamecreators.com/?m=forum_view&t=189595&b=5 "Forum thread")